DNK90/neosample/README.md

 2. Neon wallet DB
+- Neon wallet DB is used to watch all data from listened nodes and update those to mongoDB
+- There are 3 main components:
+> A clock which periodically watch to targeted node and put data to redis queue.
+> A worker which is a listener to redis queue, whenever there is data in queue, it will get data and update them into mongoDB.
+> A Flask server which provides api to get necessary data such as transaction info or address's balance.
+For more information please read code in **api/api.py**
 - Neon-js is using this project for checking wallet balances therefore we must have it in order to invoke a transaction
+- Note: I will create pull request for this, but in the mean time, just modify the following in order to make it work with private network.
 - create ```docker-compose.yml``` file with the following content:
 ```yaml
 version: "3"